ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 app.listen(PORT, console.log(`Running on http://localhost:${PORT}`));
 ```

+If you check on [http://localhost:8000/api](http://localhost:8000/api) you can see that JSON data is returned.

 ## Improve routing

 In the future there will be a lot of different routes, in order to nicely separate everyting we will put routes in specifics files.